 Mario Davidovsky’s pioneering work in electronic music in the 1960s led him to explore detailed aspects of sound as a defining expressive element.
 The electronic medium was revolutionary in that it demonstrated new capabilities to control sound: precise attacks, from very hard to emerging out of silence; infinite potential for sustaining; decays ranging from the most gradual to sudden stops with no after-resonance; abrupt transitions between extreme dynamics or different timbres.
 In writing for electronics, Davidovsky used his ear, accustomed to the refinement of traditional instruments, to create highly specific and nuanced sounds and phrases.
 His concentration on such elements was reflected in his instrumental writing as well, leading to new technical challenges for performers and a new emphasis on articulation and Klangfarben as means of determining form and defining material.

 Davidovsky is especially renowned for his Synchronisms for acoustic instruments with electronic tape, in which he achieved a remarkably organic combination of different mediums.
 His Quartetto involves a similar blending of disparate sound worlds.
-The three strings tend to work as a homogeneous unit, with which the flute interacts.
-Sometimes the flute converses with the strings in florid phrases, or in rapid interchanges of jagged gestures.
-At other times, Davidovsky uses the pitch unison as a focal point of the work, combining all the instruments, or just the strings, in unison phrases.
-In soft unison passages, the flute’s sound and the strings’ sul tasto strokes melt together to create a beautifully cushioned tone.
-At louder, more strident unison moments, the flute’s timbre stands out of the texture, as though attacking the same pitch from a different perspective.
-Quartetto is in four large sections, in an ABBA form.
+The three strings tend to work as a unit, with which the flute interacts with florid phrases or rapid jagged gestures.
+Other times, Davidovsky uses the pitch unison as a focal point, combining instruments in unison phrases.
+In quiet unison passages, the flute’s sound and the strings’ sul tasto melt together to create a beautifully cushioned tone.
+At louder moments, the flute’s timbre stands out of the texture, as though approaching the same pitch from a different perspective.

 Georg Friedrich Haas (born 1953) is widely recognized as one of Austria’s leading composers.
 Venturing beyond conventional equal temperament, he has probingly explored the sonic, harmonic, and expressive possibilities of microtonality.
 His work uses minute intervals like eighth-, sixth-, and quarter-tones, and pitch relationships drawn from the overtone series, causing intense beating of frequencies and “difference tones” that buzz along with the actual played pitches.
 In addition to generating a radical focus on sound itself, Haas’ insistence on microtonality has created new wells of expressive meaning in these sonic distances.
 His music finds nuances of despondency and malaise, but also surprising beauty and warmth, in the uncomfortable spaces between tones.